Mintzberg Managerial Roles explained

-This article explains the Mintzberg Managerial Roles, developed by Henry Mintzberg, in a practical way.
-After reading you will understand the basics of this powerful management tool for a manager.
+Mintzberg Managerial Roles: this article explains the Mintzberg Managerial Roles, developed by Henry Mintzberg, in a practical way.
+Next to what these 10 Managerial Roles are, this article also highlights the importance of the environment and the skills.
+After reading you will understand the basics of this management tool for a manager.
+Enjoy reading!

 What are managerial roles?